digital-asset/daml/BAZEL-haskell.md

 some of its dependencies have to be built by Bazel.
 This means that start-up may take some time if the required artifacts are not built or cached already.

+Also note that the current setup works for modules in the bazel target `//compiler/damlc:damlc` or in its dependencies.
+To work on other modules, it should be enough to replace `//compiler/damlc:damlc` in `.hie-bios` with the appropriate bazel target and restart the language server.

 [hls]: https://github.com/haskell/haskell-language-server
 [hls_setup]: https://haskell-language-server.readthedocs.io/en/latest/configuration.html#vs-code